laminas/laminas-console/doc/book/mvc/controllers.md

 # Console-aware controllers

-When using the zend-mvc integration with zend-console, a matched route results in dispatch of an action controller.
-In this chapter we will learn how ZF2 Controllers can interact with and return output to console window.
+When using the laminas-mvc integration with laminas-console, a matched route results in dispatch of an action controller.
+In this chapter we will learn how Laminas Controllers can interact with and return output to console window.

 ## Handling console requests